 Gas pain in the chest

-Gas pain is considered as a normal issue, not life-threatening but can be painful, annoying and cause disruption in the daily activities.
+Gas pain is a normal issue, not life-threatening but can be painful, annoying and cause disruption in the daily activities.
 Gas pain in the chest can be caused by irritable bowel syndrome (IBS) and cardiovascular disease.

-- Sharp pain can be felt in the abdominal area
+- Sharp pain in the abdominal area

 - Jabbing pain in the chest